Reviewing Vow ASA (OTCMKTS:SSHPF) & V2X (NYSE:VVX)

 |3.33

-V2X presently has a consensus target price of $53.33, suggesting a potential upside of 34.27%.
-Given V2X’s stronger consensus rating and higher probable upside, analysts plainly believe V2X is more favorable than Vow ASA.
+V2X has a consensus price target of $53.33, indicating a potential upside of 32.34%.
+Given V2X’s stronger consensus rating and higher possible upside, analysts clearly believe V2X is more favorable than Vow ASA.

 Summary